Moduli space of connections on rational irregular curves: Compactified Moduli Space of connections of PV type

 \section{Compactified Moduli Space of connections of PV type}

-The goal of this section is to build a compactification for $\Conn$, and understand its birational geometry.
-We proceed by the following steps: \begin{itemize} \item In the following two sections we use a similar approach as in the Deligne-Mumford article to compactify $\mathcal M$ by understanding which stable nodal curves appear in the boundary components $Q^i$ and $A_j$. \item In the third section we describe the connections that lie in the boundary components.
-That will be crucial to establish a suitable set of coordinates in $\overline \Conn$. \item In the fourth section we understand how the trivial bundle $\mathcal M\times \C$ extends over the compactified basis $\overline{\mathcal{M}}$. \item Finally, we compactify the fibers of this new vector bundle obtaining the desired space $\overline \Conn$, and we study its birational geometry.
+If we want to compactify $\Conn$, we should before understand how to compactify $\M$.
+We proceed by the following steps: \begin{itemize} \item[$\bullet$] We are inspired by Kapranov's article \cite{kapranov} to compactify $\mathcal M$ and we study the irregular stable nodal curves lying on $Q^i$ and $A_j$, in a Deligne-Mumford's flavour. \item[$\bullet$] We describe the connections on such curves.
+That will be crucial to establish a suitable set of coordinates in $\overline \Conn$. \item[$\bullet$] We understand how the trivial bundle $\mathcal M\times \C$ extends over the compactified basis $\overline{\mathcal{M}}$. \end{itemize}